Navigation Menu

 The liberation of the city of Caen would be useless as long as the Germans were able to keep control of this highground.

-Once he knew that German Tank division would soon strengthen the German lines and allow major counterattacks.
+Once the general Montgommery knew that German Tank division would soon strengthen the German lines and allow major counterattacks.

 More Information»